amplitude/amplitude-docs/content/collections/destination-catalog/en/google-ads.md

 1. On the *Settings* tab, click *Edit*.
 2. Under *Status*, click the toggle from *Disabled* to **Enabled**.
 3. Upload the [Google Cloud Service Account](https://developers.google.com/google-ads/api/docs/oauth/service-accounts): A Google Cloud Service Account is a special type of Google account used for server-to-server interactions and authentication within Google Cloud Platform (GCP) services.
-A user wth access to the Google Ads Service Account can create the Google Cloud Service Account.
+A user with access to the Google Ads Service Account can create the Google Cloud Service Account.
 The Google Ads Service Account should have [domain wide delegation enabled](https://developers.google.com/workspace/guides/create-credentials).

       When you configure the domain-wide delegation, set the OAuth scope to `https://www.googleapis.com/auth/adwords`.
 For more information, see [Configure the OAuth screen](https://developers.google.com/google-ads/api/docs/get-started/oauth-cloud-project#configure_the_oauth_consent_screen) in Google's documentation.